Edgar-Avi/frontend-phase-1-project-flatiron/README.md

 <br>

 ## Update
-<li>currently unable to having the Search Bar and the drop-down filters to retrive and display data.
+<li>currently unable to have the Search Bar and the drop-down filters to retrive and display data.

 ##
 Public API Used form: https://rickandmortyapi.com/documentation